greymatter-io/helm-charts/README.md

 ## Integration Testing

-Integration testing can be run against this repo via GitHub Actions prior to committing to GitHub.
+Integration tests are run automatically upon pull requests; however, you can emulate these same tests on your local machine.
+In fact, it's encouraged that you do this before you submit a PR.
 The below procedure assumes that you have cloned this repo and are starting from it's base directory (the same location as this README file).

 1. Build the k3d cluster.
     ```console